 Passive Aggressive Communication

 Individuals with a passive communication style do not express their feelings or opinions to others.
 People adopt a passive communication style for a variety of reasons.
-Sometimes it’s to keep them safe from confrontation.
-Other times, it’s because they’re genuinely laid-back and prefer to go with the flow.

-People who use passive communication may be more tolerant of the actions of others.
 A passive communication style involves more compromise and allowing the other person to have their way, which can leave the person using a passive communication style feeling unsatisfied.

-For example, if your partner is having a bad day, you may choose to take a passive approach to a problem you’re having with them.
-You may reason, “eh, I don’t need to bother them with this today; it’ll be there tomorrow,” but tomorrow never comes.
-Alternatively, if your friend has finally found someone with whom they are connecting, you may choose to tell them your good news the next time so as not to detract from their shining moment.
+For example, if your partner is having a bad day, you may take a passive approach to your problem with them.
+You may reason, “Eh, I don’t need to bother them with this today; it’ll be there tomorrow,” but tomorrow never comes.

 Examples of Passive Aggressive Communication